- Epidemiologic Terms and Concepts

 The natural history of a disease in a population, sometimes termed the disease’s ecology, refers to the course of the disease from its beginning to its final clinical endpoints.
 The natural history begins before infection (prepathogenesis period) when the agent simply exists in the environment, includes the factors that affect its incidence and distribution, and concludes with either its disappearance or persistence (endemnicity) in that environment.
 Although knowledge of the complete natural history is not absolutely necessary for treatment and control of disease in a population, it does facilitate the most effective interventions.

 An important epidemiologic concept is that neither health nor disease occurs randomly throughout populations.
 Innumerable factors influence the temporal waxing and waning of disease.
 A disease is considered endemic when it is constantly present within a given geographic area.
 For instance, animal rabies is endemic in the USA.
 An epidemic occurs when a disease occurs in larger numbers than expected in a given population and geographic area.
 Raccoon rabies was epidemic throughout the eastern USA for much of the 1980s and 1990s.
-A subset of epidemic is outbreak, when the higher disease occurrence occurs in a smaller geographic area and shorter period of time.
+A subset of an epidemic is an outbreak, when the higher disease occurrence occurs in a smaller geographic area and shorter period of time.
 Finally, a pandemic occurs when an epidemic becomes global in scope (eg, influenza, HIV/AIDS).

 The population at risk is an extremely important concept in epidemiology and includes members of the overall population who are capable of developing the disease or condition being studied.
 This concept seems simple at first, but misinterpretations can lead to erroneous study results and conclusions.
 As a simple example, a study of testicular cancer among residents in a population should not include women in the population at risk (frequently expressed as the “denominator” in an epidemiologic ratio).